odeibreton/onyx-coding-exercise/README.md

 - **Get products by colour:** GET /products/query?colour={colour}

 #### Health check
-The health check uses the ASP.NET Core health check services and middleware.
+The health check endpoint uses the ASP.NET Core health check services and middleware.
 It is configured to allow anonymous access.

 #### Get products